eoinmurray/rinobot-line-plot/README.md

 Makes an line plot of xy or xyyy data.

 So if your data has many columns, this package will take the first column as the x axis, and each subsequent column as different y plots.

-## Examples

-If your data looks like
+If you have a `data.txt` file with the following content

 ```
 0.0 8.7